weylundbhast/Galerest/content/People/Heritage.md

 **Size.** Brantus stand between 6 and 7 feet tall, and generally have a slender build.

 **Speed**.
 Your base walking speed is 30 feet.
 You have a swimming speed of 25 feet.

+**No Fear**.
+You have advantage on saving throws against being Frightened.

+**Aggressive**.
+As a bonus action, you can move up to your speed toward an enemy of your choice that you can see or hear.
+You must end this move closer to the enemy than you started.
+Once you’ve used this trait, you can’t use it again until you finish a short or long rest.

 ## Dasypan (Armadillo)

 **Ability Score Increase**.
 Your Dexterity score increases by 2 and your Wisdom score increases by 1.